Tips for cycling Seoul to Busan for first time bike-packers

 At each place we stayed we were able to arrange to store our bikes either in the garage area or a storage area near the lobby.

 Ultimately, there is little to be worried about.
-Korean people are friendly and accommodating, and it is a very safe country.
+Korean people are friendly and accommodating and it is a very safe country.
 We were never once concerned about our bikes or gear being stolen.
 As for the cycling itself, 90% of the time you're riding on dedicated bike ways with little interaction with other traffic.
-For additional peace of mind it's good to remember too that if things go completely wrong you're never too far from a town with a train station.
+But, for additional peace of mind it's good to remember too that if things go completely wrong you're never too far from a town with shops, amenities, and a train station.

 Cars and intersections